Woah. Can we cut down on the melodrama? Bloody show?

 What happens to the bloody show if labor is induced?

-The one very real thing about all things pregnancy is that it so often doesn’t follow the specific plans we make for it.
+The one very real thing about all things pregnancy is that it so often doesn’t follow the specific plans we have for it.

 In many cases, labor has to be induced.